-Gordon Leslie Russell was born 28 November, 1901.
-Russell graduated from the Department of Architecture at the University of Manitoba in 1925.
+Gordon Leslie Russell was born November 28, 1901.
+He graduated from the Department of Architecture at the University of Manitoba in 1925.
 During his years studying, the school was led by the New York- and Paris-trained Arthur A. Stoughton, with assistance from fellow American John A. Russell (no relation).
 Following graduation, Leslie Russell was hired as a draftsman in the architectural office of noted Winnipeg architect J.H.G.
 Russell, his uncle.
-After a short stint here, Russell travelled to Chicago to work with the firm of Childs & Smith from 1925-27.
-Among other projects, here he was involved in the design of buildings for North Western University.
+After a short stint there, Russell travelled to Chicago and worked with the firm of Childs & Smith from 1925-27.
+Among other projects, in Chicago he was involved in the design of buildings for North Western University.

-Early post-war work for Russell’s firm included the design and construction Wildwood Park subdivision, which commenced in 1946, as well as the Mall Medical Clinic (280 Memorial Boulevard, 1947) and the distinctly Modernist Shaarey Zedek Synagogue (561 Wellington Crescent) in 1949.
-Projects to which Russell specifically contributed include the design of Elizabeth Dafoe library – a key-note structure in the development of a regionally-imbued Manitoba modernist approach – as well as St. Andrew's Anglican Church (1956-57) and the provincial Norquay office building, of 1960.
+Early post-war work for Russell’s firm included the design and construction of Wildwood Park subdivision, which commenced in 1946, as well as the Mall Medical Clinic (280 Memorial Boulevard, 1947) and the distinctly Modernist Shaarey Zedek Synagogue (561 Wellington Crescent) in 1949.
+Projects to which Russell specifically contributed included the design of Elizabeth Dafoe library – a key-note structure in the development of a regionally-imbued Manitoba modernist approach – as well as St. Andrew's Anglican Church (1956-57) and the provincial Norquay office building, of 1960.

-From the mid-point of the century onward Green Blankstein and Russell would establish itself as one of Canada’s leading modernist architectural offices, winning such notable competitions as the 1953 National Gallery contest and that held for the design of Winnipeg City Hall in 1958.
+From the mid-point of the twentieth century onward, Green Blankstein and Russell established itself as one of Canada’s leading modernist architectural offices, winning such notable competitions as the 1953 National Gallery contest and that held for the design of Winnipeg City Hall in 1958.
 The 1960s would be an even more successful decade for Russell and his office, with the city hall’s construction and the office’s involvement in the design of the adjacent Centennial cultural area, in co-operation with fellow Winnipeg architectural practices Moody Moore Architects and Smith Carter Architects.
 Throughout his tenure Russell was described by his colleague Cecil Blankstein as a figure who bridged “the transition between the traditional forms he was trained in and the modern style.”

 Besides his work as a partner at Green Blankstein Russell, he also served as the president of the Manitoba Association of Architects and was named Fellow of the Royal Architectural Institute of Canada.
 Leslie Russell retired from practice in 1966, moving to Victoria in 1970.
-He passed away in June of 1977.
+He passed away in June 1977.